anirudh24seven/anirudh24seven.github.io/_posts/2015-03-04-an-android-developers-system-environment.markdown

 #### Time keeper
 It is easy to get distracted (especially with Twitter).
 I have tried out a few time-keeping tools and I have found RescueTime to be the best of them all.
 Check it out here: [http://rescuetime.com/](http://rescuetime.com/)

+### Miscellaneous
+I used to use Thunderbird for my office email, chat with my team over Slack, etc. But I founnd them to be distracting if I kept them open all the time.
+Therefore, I set up email & Slack on my Android phone, used Pushbullet and started receiving notifications on my Mac, instead.
+I can choose to open, ignore or dismiss these notifications depending on my mood and this saves time tremendously.
+So, Pushbullet is a must for me.

 ---

 Here is the summary: